 We have had certain "exigent", non-bid contracts with the government, which have been subject to an audit and final price adjustment, which have resulted in decreased margins compared with the original terms of the contracts.
-As of March 31, 2007, there were no outstanding exigent contracts with the government.
+As of June 30, 2007, there were no outstanding exigent contracts with the government.
 As part of its due diligence, the government has conducted post-audits of the completed exigent contracts to ensure that information used in supporting the pricing of exigent contracts did not differ materially from actual results.
 In September 2005, the Defense Contracting Audit Agency ("DCAA") presented its findings related to the audits of three of the exigent contracts, suggesting a potential pricing adjustment of approximately \$1,400 related to reductions in the cost of materials that occurred prior to the final negotiation of these contracts.
 We have reviewed these audit reports, have submitted our response to these audits and believe, taken as a whole, the proposed audit adjustments can be offset with the consideration of other compensating cost increases that occurred prior to the final negotiation of the contracts.
 While we believe that potential exposure exists relating to any final negotiation of these proposed adjustments, we cannot reasonably estimate what, if any, adjustment may result when finalized.
-Such adjustments could reduce margins and have an adverse effect on our business, financial condition and results of operations.
+In addition, we have received a request from the Office of Inspector General of the Department of Defense ("DoD IG") seeking certain information and documents relating to our business with the Department of Defense.
+We are cooperating with the DoD IG inquiry and are furnishing the requested information and documents.
+At this time we have no basis for assessing whether we might face any penalties or liabilities on account of the DoD IG inquiry.
+The aforementioned DCAA-related adjustments could reduce margins and, along with the aforementioned DoD IG inquiry, could have an adverse effect on our business, financial condition and results of operations.

 We have been able to obtain certain grants/loans from government agencies to assist with various funding needs.
 In November 2001, we received approval for a \$300 grant/loan from New York State.
 The grant/loan was to fund capital expansion plans that we expected would lead to job creation.
 In this case, we were to be reimbursed after the full completion of the particular project.
 This grant/loan also required us to meet and maintain certain levels of employment.
 During 2002, since we did not meet the initial employment threshold, it appeared unlikely at that time that we would be able to gain access to these funds.
 However, during 2006, our employment levels had increased to a level that exceeded the minimum threshold, and we received these funds in April 2007.
+As this grant/loan requires us to not only meet, but maintain, our employment levels for a pre-determined time period, we currently reflect the funds that we received as a current liability, in the Other Current Liabilities line on our Consolidated Balance Sheet.
+In the event our employment levels are not maintained at the specified levels at December 31, 2007 and 2008, we may be required to pay back these funds.